immesys/bw2/doc/oob.md

 Make a transfer from the active account to the given address.
 This is an on-chain operation, so the chain interaction parameters come into play.

+### mksa - Make short alias
+Fields
+ * kv(content) - The content, in binary.
+If the content is longer than 32 bytes, it will be truncated.

+Create a short alias.
+This is an on-chain operation (see `bcip`).
+If there was no error, the `rslt` frame will contain kv(hexkey) the key, in hex.

+### mkla - Make long alias
+Fields
+ * kv(content) - The content, in binary.
+If the content is longer than 32 bytes, it will be truncated.
+ * kv(keystr) - The key, as a string.
+If the key is longer than 32 bytes it will be truncated.
+If the key is shorter it will be padded on the right with zeroes.
+OR
+ * kv(keyhex) - Same as keystr but interpreted as hex.

+Create a long alias.
+This is an on-chain operation (see `bcip`).
+Note that it is not allowed to create a long alias that collides with the short alias reservation (they are in the same namespace).
+Check the contract implementation for details.

+### resa - Resolve alias
+Fields
+ * kv(binkey) - A long key in binary.
+If it is shorter than 32 bytes it will be padded on the right with zeroes OR
+ * kv(shortkey) - A hex encoded short key.
+ OR
+ * kv(alias) - A full alias specification, so @F36D> for short alias or @myLongAlias< for long alias.
+The difference is that short aliases are interpreted as hex, whereas long aliases are interpeted as strings.
+It is the last character that distinguishes between the two.
+ * kv(embedded) - A string with one or more full aliases in it, for example @longAlias</my/uri/@5BA3>/foo